Brianracole/azure-network-protocols/README.md

 </p>
 <p>
-In the network settings of the Ubuntu VM, we add security rules to the Network Security Groups to deny ping, which we established to observe the results in Wireshark on the Windows VM.
+In the network settings of the Ubuntu VM, we add inbound security rules to the Network Security Groups to deny ping, which we established to observe the results in Wireshark on the Windows VM.
 </p>
 <br />